 Based on the guidance below, we have spent all funds for allowable costs, that those costs were reasonable and necessary and for students with unmet needs.
-Districts were able to determine whether students had unmet needs, and for our district this meant addressing instances where students may share a home device with others, the device was too old or slow to function properly, student owned devices did not have the appropriate security in place to protect students during learning, and operationally the district could not access personally owned devices to provide the thousands of technical, problem solve technical questions, keep students safe and issues students faced during remote learning.
-Based on these experiences, unmet need was defined broadly, but within allowed parameters and inventory records were kept.
+Districts were able to determine whether students had unmet needs, and for our district this meant addressing instances where students may share a home device with others, the device was too old or slow to function properly, student owned devices did not have the appropriate security in place to protect students during remote learning, and operationally the district could not access personally owned devices to provide the thousands of technical questions and issues students faced during remote learning.
+Based on these experiences, unmet need was defined broadly, but within allowed parameters and inventory records were kept, albeit, not perfectly.